avrae/avrae/docs/aliasing/aliasing_tut.rst

   -color <color>
   -thumb <image>

-This makes it look pretty.
+This makes it look pretty, setting the embed color and the character's image (if any) as a thumbnail

 The end result is: